noqcks/0_to_ml_engineer/README.md

 The Meat:

 - [x] 3.
 Udacity: Machine Learning For Trading
-- [ ] 4.
-Coursera: Machine Learning
+- [x] 4.
-- [ ] 5.
 Udacity: Deep Learning From Google
+- [x] 5.
+Udacity: Intro to Hadoop and Mapreduce

 ### 1. Udacity: Intro To Data Analysis